Experts say psychological effects of Sandy likely to grow

 By Lynnley Browning

-Fairfield, Conn., Nov 6 The devastating winds and catastrophic flooding of Superstorm Sandy may have subsided, but psychological distress from the disaster and its patchy recovery is likely to be growing, trauma experts say.
+Fairfield, Connecticut The devastating winds and catastrophic flooding of Superstorm Sandy may have subsided, but psychological distress from the disaster and its patchy recovery is likely to be growing, trauma experts say.

 Those most vulnerable to long-term emotional fallout from the storm are people who lost loved ones or whose homes were destroyed.
 But the disruption to normal life could well affect millions of others, experts say.